Venus-ZD/difft-ccbot/README.md

 ## Getting credentials

-1. Register a bot app at the Difft Open Platform
+1. Register a bot app at the Difft Open Platform / Contact ccBot(10003)
 2. Note your **App ID** and **App Secret**
 3. Note your **Bot ID** (assigned when the bot is created)
 4. Whitelist your server's outbound IP in the Difft developer console